Bruce Willis' career has had an interesting trajectory, to say the least.

 'Pulp Fiction' is one of the best films of the '90s.
 Nobody can really argue with that point.
 However, Bruce Willis was arguably the most underrated actor in 'Pulp Fiction' and it's easy to see why.
 You have flashy performances from Samuel L. Jackson, a career-resurgent John Travolta, a fantastic soundtrack, a complex and entertaining story and Tarantino at his purest.
 However, Willis gave one of his best performances as Butch Coolidge, sprinkling in a little bit of that violence that seems to permeate in all of his roles.
 We know Coolidge is a bad guy, but we're never actively against him - except for one scene when he flips out over his father's watch.
 There's a sense that there is something brutal and violent lurking underneath, but it's never explored.

 1. 'DIE HARD' - "I was always partial to Roy Rogers, actually..."

 Whether he likes it or not, Bruce Willis will forever be associated with John McClane and 'Die Hard'.
-It's almost a cliche to call it the greatest action film ever made, but it truly is.
+It's almost a cliche to call it one of the greatest action movies ever made, but it truly is.
 It has pitch-perfect direction, an effective story, great acting by everyone involved and it's entertaining every time you sit down to watch it.
 Not only that, the dialogue is silky smooth as evidenced by this brilliant scene.
 It's set up perfectly, with Willis' whip-smart demeanour playing off nicely against Alan Rickman's icy tones.
 Are you still there, Mr. Mystery Guest?